Flooding in Malton, Norton and Old Malton

 Before the flood walls were built in 2003, 169 properties were flooded.
 Building the flood walls has massively reduced the number of properties directly affected by flooding.
 Although the scheme reduces flood risk from the river, it was not funded to manage surface water and ground water risk.

-Whilst building the flood wall an unknown flood risk was identified: ground water.
+The creation of the flood defences highlighted the presence of groundwater and surface water..
 The area sits on an underground aquifer, which means that during long periods of rain high ground water levels are more likely.
 Water builds up on the property side of the flood walls and is prevented from draining back into the river by the flood walls.
 To reduce this risk a pump is used to return the ground water back to the river when levels are high.

 Flood events